Mecademic/mecademicpy/README.md

 robot.DeactivateRobot()
 robot.Disconnect()
 ```

+One disadvantage of using synchronous mode is that blending between motions is not possible, since the next motion is not sent to the robot until the previous motion is complete.

 ### Disconnect on Exception

-By default, if any unrecoverable error occurs during usage of the Robot class, the class will automatically attempt to deactivate and disconnect from the robot to avoid possible issues.
+By default, if any unrecoverable error occurs during usage of the Robot class, the class will automatically disconnect from the robot to avoid possible issues.

 However, disconnecting on exeptions may be undesired when using an interactive terminal or Jupyter notebook, as an accidental mal-formed function call may cause disconnection.
 As such, this feature can be disabled by setting `disconnect_on_exception=False` when instantiating the `Robot` class: